Priscilla-Odame/Priscilla-Odame.github.io/index.md

-STEP 1
+#STEP 1:

 Installing OsTicket

    Follow [this link](https://computingforgeeks.com/how-to-install-osticket-on-ubuntu-linux/) to install osTicket on Ubuntu 18.04/20.04